-Windows Users are urged to conduct a patch for DogWalk zero-day vulnerability by Super Tech Giant Microsoft briefed by News4Hackers
+Windows Users are requested to conduct a patch for DogWalk Zero-Day Vulnerability by Microsoft

 As there are several previous statements by Microsoft claiming that the trending DogWalk vulnerability did not comprise a security problem, the famous tech giant has now unleashed a specialized patch to halt malicious threat actors from vigorously manipulating the tracked vulnerability on a real-time basis.
 In addition, Microsoft has also assured that a high-stringency, zero-day security shortcoming is being vigorously manipulated by several hackers and is urging all Windows and its Server users to utilize its latest monthly Patch of Tuesday update as early as feasible.